-There are many concepts in statistics that are easy to confuse.
+There are many statistical concepts that are easy to confuse.

 Sometimes the problem is the terminology.
 We have a whole series of articles on Confusing Statistical Terms.